 I've been using Accu-Flex® wire in my necklace and bracelet projects, but I'd like to explore other stringing materials.
 In particular, I'd like to know how to select the appropriate weight of FireLine® and how to finish off ends attractively and appropriately.

 Berkeley® FireLine® thread for jewelry-making is a strong braided thread that works well for all types of beading techniques, including stringing.
-It will not stretch or fray, and holds up to rough-holed beads like glass and crystal.
+It will not stretch or fray, and resists abrasion.
 It comes in several different weights, however the 6-pound version is most popular for stringing as it is strong, not too thick to pass through the beads a few times (if the design calls for that) and remains flexible.
 A good rule to follow is to use heavier weight threads with heavier beads, and lighter weight threads with lighter beads.

 To string with FireLine, use about two and a half times more thread than the length of your project.
 Cut the thread with Acculon® wire nippers to get a clean thread end.
 Pass the thread through a size 10 beading needle and slide the needle to the middle of the thread so you can work with doubled thread.